shellymohanty09/AquaPonics/README.md

 ## Getting Started

-how to run the project
+how to run the project-

+1) Connect the required sensors to node mcu
+2) Run the arduino code for connecting node mcu to firebase
+3) Download the updated website and open index.html page in the browser

 ## Future Aspects